 What might be impacts of this regulation on digital transaction in Nepal ?

-The volume of mobile banking transactions is showing an uptrend in Nepal and similar is the case for digital wallets.
-Digital Payment is slowly starting to become a habit, especially among the young population.
+The volume of mobile banking transactions is showing an uptrend in Nepal and similar is the case for payments using digital wallets.
+Digital Payments is slowly starting to become a habit, especially among the young population.

 However, the new restrictions imposed on internet banking and mobile wallets are sure to directly impact online payment and e-commerce growth in Nepal.

-Compared to developed countries and our own neighbors like India and China, online banking and digital payment services in Nepal still have a long way to go.
-At present, the total internet banking users in the country are estimated at 30 lakhs, and about 10 lakh digital wallet users.
+Compared to developed countries and our own neighbors like India and China, online banking and digital payments services in Nepal still have a long way to go.
+As per the latest data from Nepal Rastra Bank, nearly 65 lakh Nepalis use mobile banking and 8.5 lakhs use internet banking.
+And, it has been estimated that around 15 lakh people use digital wallets in Nepal like Khalti.
 However, growth potential is immense and this number is expected to grow exponentially.